|

 1979: Glória - Praça Onze (5 km) |

-Pavuna - Botafogo, ~ 24 km, 25 stations Line 2 (partly elevated) started operating as a light rail (Premetrô) line in 1983, parallel to a suburban railway alignment, leaving from Estácio station on Line 1.
+Pavuna - Botafogo, ~ 24 km, 26 stations Line 2 (partly elevated) started operating as a light rail (Premetrô) line in 1983, parallel to a suburban railway alignment, leaving from Estácio station on Line 1.
 Slowly and in various stages it was extended towards the northwestern districts and eventually in 1998 it reached its terminus Pavuna and was changed to full metro operation.
-Once planned to be extended from Estácio into the city centre and to the harbour, crossing Line 1 again at Carioca.
-To relieve the interchange, a new link was built to allow trains to continue from Line 2 directly on Line 1 down to Glória or Botafogo.
+Line 2 was once planned to be extended from Estácio into the city centre and to the harbour, crossing Line 1 again at Carioca.
+To relieve the interchange at Estácio, a new link was built to allow trains to continue from Line 2 directly on to Line 1 down to Botafogo.
 The branch diverges near São Cristóvão and runs to Central with an intermediate station called Cidade Nova.
+Estácio is still used as a Line 2 terminus at weekends and on holidays.
 19 Nov

 1981: Estácio - Maracanã (3 km) |